Egyptian liberal finds enemies on all sides

 A rare example of a secular critic of the army’s decision to depose Islamist president Mohamed Mursi last July after mass protests against his rule, Hamzawy says Egypt is now witnessing a “fast recovery of authoritarianism”, challenging the government’s depiction of a country on a path to democracy.

-“This dehumanisation can only lead to massive repression, which is going on,” said Hamzawy.
+“This dehumanization can only lead to massive repression, which is going on,” said Hamzawy, 46.

 His story illustrates the sharp twists and turns in Egypt’s political journey in the chaotic three years since the historic 2011 uprising that led to President Hosni Mubarak’s downfall.

 His liberal approach drew Islamist scorn even as he tried to build bridges to narrow the divisions that contributed to Mursi’s downfall.
-He was denounced by the religious right on grounds which included the fact his wife is an actress.
+He was denounced by the religious right on grounds including the fact his wife is an actress.

 “I am paying the price of sticking to my principles,” he said.
 “I am paying the price of being a critic in all phases.”